 - Planning policy for personalised budgets and plan flexibility: The paper focuses on the new planning process and how an independent assessment will be used to help determine a personalised budget with more flexibility.

 - There will be three month consultation period.
 The NDIA will be meeting with a range of stakeholders and will receive feedback and submissions until 23 February 2021.
-You can have your say and get regular updates on the Independent Assessments page.
+You can have your say and get regular updates on the NDIS website.

 Recovery coach support item